Baldwin Hills/Crenshaw has a high violent crime rate and a high property crime rate for Los Angeles.

-Baldwin Hills is an affluent hillside neighborhood and is home to the largest middle- and upper middle-class African American community in Los Angeles.
+Baldwin Hills is an affluent hillside neighborhood and is home to the largest middle- and upper-middle-class African American community in Los Angeles.
+African Americans make up 72% of this neighborhood with Latinos in a distant second at 17%.
 Baldwin Hills has a tight-knit community and many of the homeowners have lived there for decades.
 The local claim to fame is that Baldwin Hills hosted the 1932 Los Angeles Olympics.

 When you want to get outdoors you can head to the nearby Kenneth Hahn State Recreation Area, which has hiking, a Japanese garden, playgrounds, sports fields and courts, and a lake stocked with catfish and trout.
 Near the park you'll also find an active petroleum field, but the pumps are not noisy.